Information for boys aged 12-15

-Doctors treating breathing diseases have found that HPV is the cause of this rare breathing disease.
-It can affect children as well as adults of both sexes and can be difficult for doctors to treat.
+Doctors treating breathing diseases have found that HPV is the cause of this rare problem.
+It can affect children as well as adults of both sexes and can be difficult to cure.

 No. The types of HPV that cause cancer (types 16 and 18) and the types that cause warts (types 6 and 11) are different.
 This means that genital warts are not an early-warning sign of cancer and can’t turn into cancer.

 Yes you can, but at the moment boys can’t be vaccinated free of charge on the NHS.
 This will happen, probably starting for boys aged 12/13 in the 2019/20 school year, but the start date has been finally confirmed.
 Boys can also be vaccinated privately (which means there is a charge).